-SNC meetings should take place within the 35 hour working week.
-Time should also be made available from within the 35 hour working week for staff to consider issues relating to the WTA individually and in department/stages.
+SNC meetings should take place within the 35-hour working week.
+Time should also be made available from within the 35-hour working week for staff to consider issues relating to the WTA individually and in department/stages.

-Selecting the Committee's administrative convener or chairperson will be a matter for individual committees.
-However, the Headteacher has a key role in leading discussions in accordance with the provisions of the SNCT Handbook appendix 2.7.
+Selecting the Committee's administrative convener or chairperson will be a matter for individual committees, however, the Headteacher has a key role in leading discussions in accordance with the provisions of the SNCT Handbook appendix 2.7.
 Should an establishment where teachers are employed not have a Headteacher, then the Head of Service will nominate an appropriate senior manager to lead such discussions.

-It is essential that a review of current WTAs, and of school calendars, is undertaken before negotiations on the new agreement begin.
+It is essential that each school reviews its current WTA, and school calendar before negotiations on the new agreement begin.
 This can be done by survey, in a whole staff meeting, or in other ways, but must seek the views of all staff.